oskarb/radar-radius/README.md

 * WebUI module -- Web interface allowing for the configuration of the CalLogic and BilLogic modules as well as presenting call reports.

 ## Dependencies
-The code targets version 3.5 of the Microsoft .NET Framework and loads in Visual Studio 2008 (though it should be able to load into Visual Studio 2005 with some tweaking).
+The code targets version 4.5 of the Microsoft .NET Framework and loads in Visual Studio 2015.

 ## Contact
 Please direct questions and comments to Nikolay Semov.